gRally/gRally.github.io/_pages/roadmap.md

 ### Ryggesbro
 <div id="container90" class="gRally-progress"></div>
-A new gravel stage set in a swedish forest :evergreen_tree: built whith the [Moose](https://holymooses.com/PRL/blog.php) procedural stage creator.
+A new gravel stage set in a swedish forest :evergreen_tree: built with the help of [Moose](https://holymooses.com/PRL/blog.php) procedural stage creator.

 ### Controllers configuration
 <div id="container85" class="gRally-progress"></div>
 This is a tricky stuff: we've completely rewrote the input management to make gRally more versatile to every controller the user has;
-Unfortunately this thing took us more time than expected: but we're on the right way to fix definitively the controller issues.
+unfortunately this took us more time than expected: but we're on the right way to fix definitively the controller issues. <br>We encourage everyone to report bugs with controller, it's the only way for us to "test" the different hardware.

 ### Codriver Improvements
 <div id="container80" class="gRally-progress"></div>